varnish/Varnish-Book/varnish_sysadmin.rst

    range except the gateway, for example.

    ACLs can be used for anything.
-Some people have even used ACLs to differantiate how their Varnish servers behaves (ie: A single VCL for different Varnish servers - but it evaluates server.ip to see where it really is).
+Some people have even used ACLs to differantiate how their Varnish servers behaves (e.g.: A single VCL for different Varnish servers - but it evaluates server.ip to see where it really is).